Smithsonian's National Museum of Asian Art

 Card image cap

-Celebrate Cherry Blossom FREE Webinar (Grades 1-3 English and Japanese)
+Celebrate Cherry Blossoms FREE Webinar (Grades 1-3 and 4-6 English and ASL)

 What is it about cherry trees, or sakura, that makes them so beloved?
 During this interactive webinar, students will explore hanami, the traditional Japanese custom of “flower viewing.”
 Through paintings, woodblock prints, and other art forms...